bomonike/bomonike.github.io/software-dev.md

 RISC-V is an open-source ISA.

 Among microprocessors:
-* The Raspberry Pico1, based on ARM and consumes 100mW while idle.
+* The Raspberry Pico1, based on ARM, consumes 100mW while idle.
-* The Raspberry Pico2, based on RISC-V and consumes 80mW while idle.
+* The Raspberry Pico2, based on RISC-V, consumes 80mW while idle.

 -----------------------
 Description: